madalinioana/assembly-game-of-life/README.md

-# Cellular Automaton Project: Conway's Game of Life and Symmetric Encryption
+# Conway's Game of Life Simulation and Symmetric Encryption

 ## Overview

-Welcome to our project repository for the Cellular Automaton project!
-In this project, we implement Conway's Game of Life, a classic cellular automaton simulation, and integrate symmetric encryption techniques using cellular automata principles.
+This repository contains an implementation of Conway's Game of Life, a zero-player game invented by mathematician John Horton Conway in 1970.
+Additionally, it includes functionality for symmetric encryption and decryption using cellular automata principles inspired by the game.

 ### Conway's Game of Life

-Conway's Game of Life is a fascinating simulation where cells evolve based on simple rules.
-It's a popular topic in the realm of cellular automata and computational science.
+Conway's Game of Life is a two-dimensional cellular automaton where the evolution of a system of cells is determined by simple rules based on the cells' immediate neighbors.
+The rules dictate whether a cell lives, dies, or is born in the next generation based on the number of live neighbors.

 ### Symmetric Encryption

-We explore how cellular automaton rules can be applied to symmetric encryption.
-By leveraging the dynamic evolution of cellular automata, we demonstrate a simple yet effective encryption technique.
+Symmetric encryption is achieved using the cellular automaton system's evolution as a key.
+By encrypting or decrypting a message with the result of a cellular automaton generation, secure communication can be established.

 ## Features

 - **Game of Life Simulation:**
-  - Generate and visualize generations of cells based on predefined rules.
+  - Generate successive generations of cells based on predefined rules.
-  - Input custom initial configurations and observe system evolution.
+  - Input initial configurations and observe the evolution of the system.
-  - Handle boundary conditions for a seamless simulation experience.
+  - Support for extending the matrix to handle boundary conditions.

 - **Symmetric Encryption:**
-  - Encrypt and decrypt messages using the evolving states of the cellular automaton.
+  - Encrypt and decrypt messages using the cellular automaton's evolving states.
+  - Input messages for encryption or decryption.
   - Provide options for encryption or decryption mode.
-  - Support for inputting messages and viewing encrypted or decrypted output.

 ## Usage

 ### Game of Life Simulation

+To simulate Conway's Game of Life:

-1. Compile and run the provided program.
+1. Compile and execute the provided program.
-2. Input the desired parameters: grid dimensions, initial live cells, and number of generations.
+2. Enter the number of rows, columns, initial live cells, their positions, and the number of generations.
-3. Observe the evolution of the cellular automaton.
+3. View the successive generations of the cellular automaton.

 ### Symmetric Encryption

+To perform symmetric encryption or decryption:

-1. Compile and run the encryption program.
+1. Compile and execute the encryption program.
-2. Choose encryption or decryption mode.
+2. Choose the encryption or decryption mode.
 3. Input the message (plaintext or ciphertext).
 4. View the encrypted or decrypted output.

-## Project Structure
+## File Structure

-- `src/`: Contains the source code for the Game of Life simulation and symmetric encryption.
-- `docs/`: Documentation files, including this README.md.
 - `input/`: Sample input files for testing.
 - `output/`: Sample output files for reference.

 ## Requirements

 - C compiler for compiling the source code.
-- Basic understanding of cellular automata principles.
-- Familiarity with symmetric encryption techniques.
+- Standard libraries for file I/O operations.
+- Text editor or IDE for code modifications.

 ## Example

-To get started, you can:
+To illustrate the usage, consider the following:

-1. Simulate Conway's Game of Life with a predefined initial configuration.
+1. Simulating Conway's Game of Life with a predefined initial configuration.
-2. Explore symmetric encryption by encrypting a sample message.

-## Contributors

-- [Your Name]
-- [Your Classmates' Names]

-Feel free to contribute to the project by adding new features, improving documentation, or suggesting enhancements!
+2. Encrypting a message using the cellular automaton evolution as the encryption key.

 ## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code according to the terms of the license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Special thanks to John Horton Conway for his pioneering work in cellular automata.
+- John Horton Conway for inventing the Game of Life.
-- Thanks to our instructors and peers for their support and feedback throughout the project.
+- Contributors to the field of cellular automata and cryptography.

 ---

-**Note:** For detailed instructions and additional information, refer to the documentation provided in the `docs/` directory.
+**Note:** For detailed instructions, refer to the documentation provided in the `docs/` directory.